veenaypatil/Vaccine-Slot-Info/README.md

     "entities":[{"offset":0,"length":6,"type":"bot_command"}]}}]}
     ```
    `TELEGRAM_BOT_CHAT_ID` will be `130XXXXXX` from the above response
-6. Export the following env variables on your shell
+6. Export the following env variables on your terminal
 ```
 export TELEGRAM_BOT_TOKEN=<from step 3 above>
 export TELEGRAM_BOT_CHAT_ID=<from step 5 above>